killercup/grock/Readme.md

 ### What makes grock different?

-In contrast to other node-based documentation generators like [docco], [docker], and [groc], groc has the following advantages:
+In contrast to other node-based documentation generators like [docco], [groc], and [docker], grock has the following advantages:

 - It doesn't need pygments.
 - Therefore it doesn't need python.